Sonamos Pese A Todo: Side two

 With exception of 'Concerto Grosso...' and 'Presentación', all the numbers had been performed by Les Luthiers long before the recordings took place.
 Carlos Núñez Cortés acted as musical conductor and Marcos Mundstock wrote all the introductory texts.
 Carlos López Puccio (who would be later a member of the group) was a guest musician on this record.

+In this record there are two guest singers, both members of the vocal group Opus Cuatro: The tenor Rubén Verna and the bass Federico Galiana.
+The first one sings in "El polen ya se esparce por el aire" and "Teorema de Thales" as first tenor, while the second One can be heard in "Teorema de Thales".